XvisionAS/futureon-k8s-integration-template/README.md

 ### Kubernetes Development cluster

-**FutureOn** for all is development uses an on premise **Kubernetes** cluster.
+**FutureOn** for all its development uses an on premise **Kubernetes** cluster.
 This cluster, called **TOC** ( The Office Cluster ) is setup  with everything you need to define services and ingress, that, if setup correctly, will also set **HTTPS** certificate.

 You need to request a user to **FutureOn** before you can access it.
 Please contact olav@futureon.com for this request.

-It also run a private docker registry, which you will get access to with your user when created.
+It also runs a private docker registry, which you will get access to with your user when created.

 ### KPD